Well, I’m finally the proud new owner of an Instant Pot.

-- Make sure you have enough water/sauce in the bottom of the Instant Pot.
-I usually use 1 cup sauce plus 1 cup water at a minimum.
+- Make sure you have enough water in the bottom of the Instant Pot.
 I’ve tested this recipe a few times and this amount works for me.
 I have the smaller Instant Pot, so if you are using a larger one then you might need to add more.
-You’ll want a good covering of sauce so that the eggplant doesn’t stick.
+The first layer of eggplant should almost float so that the eggplant doesn’t stick.
 The only downside is that you will end up with more sauce than you need so do what I do: make some pasta to put the eggplant and sauce over!
 It’s delicious.

 - Make sure your Instant Pot is set to sealing when you cook it; if it’s not then it won’t come to pressure and the sauce will burn.